solisedwin/ShopBot/README.md

 # ShopBot
-Selenium Python Webdriver, that searchs and buys products from Supremenewyork.com during drop time at 11:00 AM EST.
+Selenium Python Webdriver, that searchs and buys products from Supremenewyork.com during drop time at 11:00 AM EST. Each item to search for creates a new separate bot.

 ## Getting Started
 pip install -r requirements.txt